The Macerich Company (MAC) Reveals an Earnings Mystery

 Is It Worth Investing in The Macerich Company (NYSE :MAC) Right Now?

-The average price from analysts is $11.33, which is $0.28 above the current price.
+The average price from analysts is $11.69, which is -$0.89 below the current price.
 MAC currently public float of 149.25M and currently shorts hold a 48.52% ratio of that float.
-Today, the average trading volume of MAC was 5.51M shares.
+Today, the average trading volume of MAC was 5.73M shares.

 MAC’s Market Performance

-MAC stocks went down by -4.59% for the week, with a monthly jump of 45.45% and a quarterly performance of 33.16%, while its annual performance rate touched -58.60%.
-The volatility ratio for the week stands at 7.96% while the volatility levels for the past 30 days are set at 7.60% for The Macerich Company.
-The simple moving average for the period of the last 20 days is 14.98% for MAC stocks with a simple moving average of 18.51% for the last 200 days.
+MAC stocks went up by 19.84% for the week, with a monthly jump of 72.83% and a quarterly performance of 52.16%, while its annual performance rate touched -54.12%.
+The volatility ratio for the week stands at 7.86% while the volatility levels for the past 30 days are set at 7.76% for The Macerich Company.
+The simple moving average for the period of the last 20 days is 21.29% for MAC stocks with a simple moving average of 39.76% for the last 200 days.

 Analysts’ Opinion of MAC